praveennhiremath/learning-library/developer-library/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

     </copy>
     ```

-3. Run the Infomap again on the updated data .
-Follow the same steps from Lab 4(Detect Communities Lab, Task 2) and check that the required is moved to the intended clusters.
+3. Run the Infomap algorithm again on the updated data.
+Follow the same steps from Lab 6, Task 2 and verify whether the required is moved to the intended clusters.

 ## Learn More